-The cerebellum emerged in the past half a century as the best known neural net of the brain since Moruzzi (1950), Jansen and Brodal (1954), Dow and Moruzzi (1958), and Eccles et al. (1967).
-Thus, this CNS subsystem became a fertile ground of theoretical advances as recently reviewed (Manto 2008).
-It is remarkable that some of the earliest concepts as shown below can be traced back to centuries, but later they became heavily influenced not only by their underlying philosophies, but also by trendy schools from various periods of history.
+The cerebellum emerged in the past half a Century as the best known neural net of the brain since Moruzzi [1950], Jansen and Brodal [1954], Dow and Moruzzi [1958], Eccles, Ito and Szentágothai [1967].
+Thus, this CNS subsystem became a fertile ground of theoretical advances as recently reviewed [Manto, 2008].
+It is remarkable that some of the earliest concepts as shown below can be traced back to Centuries, but later they became heavily influenced not only by their underlying philosophies, but also by trendy schools from various periods of history.
 It was only recently that concepts consolidated into mathematically sophisticated theories of neural networks.
-For a recent review, see Fiori (2008).
+For a recent review, see Fiori [2008].
 References to Tensor Network Theory (TNT) are too many to list.

-The level of mathematical abstraction was challenging, as the dual tensorrepresentation of covariants and contravariants, while fundamental in mathematics of generalized vector (tensor) calculus (Sylvester 1853), was not well understood in its application for sensory vectors and motor vectors, in spite of a brilliant encapsulation (Anderson 1990).
-Here, embracing the generalization of the concept for covariant "protein signaling" RNA (noncoding; ncRNA) versus contravariant "executory" RNA vectors (coding; cRNA), vectors also call for cross-disciplinary expertise.
-While at the introduction of TNT, Amari initially went public with a dubious critique (see note added in proof in Pellionisz and Llinás (1985)).
-However, he reversed face soon.
-Amari (1991) actively uses covariant and contravariant metric tensors and Riemannian metric tensors as a foundation of "Information Geometry."
-Yet, mathematical theories of (cerebellar) neural networks had minimal impact on neuroscience in the twentieth century for their mathematics-aversion, prized for US aerospace application (Pellionisz et al. 1992) and Germany (Eckmiller 1990).
-Decades can be lost if paradigm-shifts are not embraced in a timely manner (Kuhn 1962).
-An example is that from the encyclopedic formulation of TNT (Pellionisz 1987), it took two decades for Roy and Llinás (2007), Llinás and Roy (2009) and Fiori (2008) to attempt to improve on it.
+The level of mathematical abstraction was challenging, as the dual tensor-representation of covariants and contravariants, while fundamental in mathematics of generalized vector (tensor) calculus; Sylvester [1853], was not well understood in its application for sensory- and motor vectors, in spite of a brilliant encapsulation; Anderson [1990].
+Here, embracing the generalization of the concept for covariant "protein signaling" RNA (non-coding; ncRNA) versus contravariant "executory" RNA vectors (coding; cRNA) vectors also calls for cross-disciplinary expertise.
+While at the introduction of TNT Amari initially went public with a dubious critique; see note added in proof in Pellionisz and Llinás [1985].
+However, he reversed face soon; Amari [1991] actively uses covariant and contravariant metric tensors and Riemannian metric tensors as a foundation of "Information Geometry".
+Yet, mathematical theories of (cerebellar) neural networks had minimal impact on neuroscience in the 20th Century for their mathematics-aversion, prized for US aerospace application; Pellionisz et al [1992] and Germany; Eckmiller [1990].
+Decades can be lost if paradigm-shifts are not embraced in a timely manner; Kuhn [1962].
+An example is that from the encyclopedic formulation of TNT; Pellionisz [1987] it took two decades for Roy and Llinás [2007] and Fiori [2008] to attempt to improve on it.
 More interestingly, attempts were aimed at making TNT more dynamic and also to extend internal representation of the sensorimotor geometry to the organization of the self.
-Note that the experimental-theoretical collaboration 34 years earlier started with "Dynamic Single Unit Simulation of a Realistic Cerebellar Network Model" (Pellionisz and Szentágothai 1973), cited in Pellionisz and Llinás (1985), and the hierarchy of internal representations was also laid out (pp. 268-70).
+Note, that the experimental-theoretical collaboration 34 years earlier started with "Dynamic Single Unit Simulation of a Realistic Cerebellar Network Model"; Pellionisz and Szentágothai [1973], cited in Pellionisz and Llinás [1985], and the hierarchy of internal representations was also laid out [pp. 268-70].